 Well what a glorious week we have had here in Yorkshire.

-It is also the end of the first week of Mmmay16 and I have to say, I have really enjoyed myself.
+The sun is shining , it is warm and if this was a video you would be able to hear the most exquisite bird song.It is also the end of the first week of Mmmay16 and I have to say, I have really enjoyed myself.
 My promise was to wear something handmade each day during the week.
 I have surpassed myself and managed 6 days.

 I was planning on taking selfies but it turns out not only am I terrible at it, but actually have to stand in the bath in order to see anything.
 I think I need to put a full length mirror on my wish list.